fiddleplum/birch/_notes.md

 There is no way to make it generic enough to handle all possibilities.

-## Should the Render system make its own resources or let the user make them?

-Make all objects in render system not directly creatable/destroyable.
-* Make a ResourceList class which constructor takes item constructor and destructor.
-  * addNew(before?: Item): Item
-  * remove(item: Item): bool
-  * has(item: Item): bool
-  * clear(): void
-* Make a ResourceSet class which constructor takes item constructor and destructor.
-  * addNew(): Item
-  * remove(item: Item): bool
-  * has(item: Item): bool
-  * clear(): void
-* Scene.models will be ResourceList.
-* Renderer.mesh, Renderer.textures, and Renderer.shaders will be ResourceSet.
-  * When they are referenced in model, there will be a count kept, so that if they are removed, as in Renderer.meshes.remove(mesh), there will be an error thrown if the count is > 0.

-The problem with a dedicated ResourceSet object is that the constructor for everything that uses it must be a default constructor, which doesn't work well with RAII constructors.

-# Uniform Buffer Objects

-Since the UBO can be shared between shaders, it needs to be outside of the shader class.
-It is similar to textures in how it does binding, so make it similar to that class.

-UBO categories:
-* Stage - camera info, viewport, ...
-* Scene - lighting, ...
-* Model - transforms, ...
-* Material - shading, ...

 # Other Notes

 Use 16-bit or 32-bit indices for meshes automatically.